TomatenKuchenDEV/docs/docs/minecraft.md

 ---
 title: Minecraft commands
 description: Explains commands related to the video game Minecraft.
-They allow you to quickly get player or server status information.
+They allow you to quickly get player, server status or recipe information.
 ---

 This page lists all commands that are related to the game "Minecraft", and explains their features.